BjoernSchotte/kata-infra/notes/lernos-structured.md

       `- kata2.yaml
     `- README.md
 ```
+## Example card

+Shall we go the .md route or structure it as a YAML file with markdown integrated?

 ## Example Kata

 A kata is a YAML file which has all the markdown in it.
 The kata structure goes as follows: